 1.2.2 Amounts Within Each Month

-BPA shall calculate the megawatt amount of Firm Requirements Power for each HLH of a month, rounded to a whole number, as follows: (1) the monthly amount established according to section 1.2.1.4 multiplied by (2) 60 percent, divided by (3) the HLHs in that month.
-BPA shall calculate the megawatt amount of Firm Requirements Power for each LLH of a month, rounded to a whole number, as follows: (1) the monthly amount established according to section 1.2.1.4 multiplied by (2) 40 percent, divided by (3) the LLHs in that monthEnd Sub-Option 2
+BPA shall calculate the megawatt amount of Firm Requirements Power for each HLH of a month, rounded to a whole number, as follows: BPA will take (1) each «Customer Name» Member’s calculated portion attributable to the monthly megawatt-hours amount established according to section 1.2.1.4 multiplied by (2) 60 percent, divided by (3) the HLHs in that month; then (4) sum such megawatt amounts for each Member.
+BPA shall calculate the megawatt amount of Firm Requirements Power for each LLH of a month, rounded to a whole number, as follows: BPA will take (1) each «Customer Name» Member’s calculated portion attributable to the monthly megawatt-hours amount established according to section 1.2.1.4 multiplied by (2) 40 percent, divided by (3) the LLHs in that month then; (4) sum such megawatt amounts for each Member.

+End Sub-Option 2

 End Option 2